-Until May, I believed that the vegan movement goes very well.
+Until last May, I believed that the vegan movement was going very well.
 Extremely well, I would say.
-I had also translated this huge article, full of numbers and news from all around the world, which demonstrated the increasing of vegans wordwide : vegan celebrities, vegan businesses, vegan products etc.
+I had worked on translating this huge article into Greek, and it had reinforced that perception.
+The article is full of numbers and news from all around the world, demonstrating the increasing number of vegans worldwide: vegan celebrities, vegan businesses, vegan products, and so on.

-Unfortunately, though, I met a French activist who informed me about the reality and that meeting turned out to be an eye-opening experience.
-I felt that I was fooling myself.
-The ugly truth is exactly the opposite of what I believed.
-Yes, the number of vegans is growing, but at the same time, strangely enough, the number of animals that die every year is also growing…
+I realized how wrong I had been after I had an eye-opening meeting with a French activist who informed me about the ugly truth.
+After that meeting, I felt that I had been fooling myself all along.
+The reality is exactly the opposite of what I believed.
+Yes, the number of vegans is growing, but at the same time, strangely enough, the number of animals that die for food every year is also growing.

 For years, I had been missing the point.